nodesecurity/nsp/README.md

 ## Filter and threshold

-The results of the `check` command may be altered based on either a `filter`, which completely hides vulnerabilities below the given CVSS score, or a `threshold` which continues to display all vulnerabilities but will not exit with a code of `1` unless at least one is above the given CVSS score.
+The results of the `check` command may be altered based on either a `filter` or `threshold`.

+- `--filter`: hide all vulnerabilities below the given CVSS score
+- `--threshold`: display all vulnerabilities, but only exit with an error code if at least one finding has a CVSS score above the given value

 ## Exit codes